North American fur trade

+The North American fur trade is the historical commercial trade of furs and other goods in North America between the 16th and 19th centuries, beginning in the eastern provinces of French Canada and the northeastern American colonies (eventually the United States).
+The trade was initiated mainly through French, Dutch, English and Scottish settlers and explorers in collaboration with various First Nations peoples of the region, such as the Wyandot-Huron and the Iroquois; ultimately, the fur trade's financial and cultural impact would see the industry quickly expanding across the continent from the Atlantic to Pacific coast of Canada and into more continental United States and Alaska.
+Competition in the trade, especially for the European market, led to various wars among Indigenous peoples aided by various European colonial allies.

-The North American fur trade is the commercial trade in furs in North America.
-Various Indigenous peoples of the Americas traded furs with other tribes during the pre-Columbian era.
-Europeans started their participation in the North American fur trade from the initial period of their colonization of the Americas onward, extending the trade's reach to Europe.
-European merchants from France, England and the Dutch Republic established trading posts and forts in various regions of North America to conduct the trade with local Indigenous communities.
-The trade reached the peak of its economic importance in the 19th century, by which time it relied upon elaborately developed trade networks.
+Europeans began their participation in the North American fur trade from the initial period of their colonization of the Americas in the 16th century, bringing the financial and material gains of the trade to Europe.
+European merchants from France, England and the Dutch Republic established trading posts and forts in various regions of eastern North America, primarily to conduct trade transactions with First Nations and local communities.
+The trade reached its peak of economic prominence in the 19th century, by which time the entire operation was fueled by seasoned trails, the knowledge and experiences of numerous frontiersmen and the system of elaborate trade networks.

-The trade soon became one of the main economic drivers in North America, attracting competition amongst European nations which maintained trade interests in the Americas.
+The trade soon became one of the main economic drivers in North America, attracting competition amongst European nations, who maintained trade interests in the Americas.
 The United States sought to remove the substantial British control over the North American fur trade during the first decades of its existence.
-Many Indigenous peoples soon came to depend on the fur trade as their primary source of income and European-manufactured goods.
-However, by the mid-19th century changing fashions in Europe brought about a collapse in fur prices and led to the closure of several fur companies.
-Many Indigenous peoples were plunged into poverty and consequently lost much of the political influence they once held.
+Many Indigenous peoples would soon come to depend on the fur trade as their primary source of income and method of obtaining European-manufactured goods (such as weaponry, housewares, kitchenwares, and other useful products).
+However, by the mid-19th century, changing fashions in Europe brought about a collapse in fur prices and led to the crashing of several fur companies.
+Many Indigenous (and European) communities that relied on the fur trade were suddenly plunged into poverty and, consequently, lost much of the political influence they once held.

-The number of beavers killed during the fur trade was devastating for the local beaver population.
-The natural ecosystems that came to rely on the beavers for dams, water and other vital needs were also ravaged leading to ecological destruction, significant environmental change, and drought in certain areas.
-Following this, beaver populations in North America were devastated.
+The number of beavers and river otters killed during the fur trade was devastating for the animals' North American populations.
+The natural ecosystems that came to rely on the beavers for dams, river and water management and other vital needs were also ravaged, leading to ecological destruction, significant environmental change, and even drought in certain areas.
+Following this degradation, both the river otter and beaver populations in North America would continue to decline, without much noticeable improvement until around the mid-twentieth century.